lambdulus/core/README.md

   To succesfully use multi-char Macros in SLI mode they must be followed by whitespace.
 For example: `ZERO 0` is valid SLI expression utilising Macro `ZERO`.

-  On the other hand expression `ZEROZERO 0` is not understood as `ZERO ZERO 0` but as `Z E R O Z E R O`.
+  On the other hand expression `ZEROZERO 0` is not understood as `ZERO ZERO 0` but as `Z E R O Z E R O 0`.

   Same goes for expressions as `ZERO1ZERO2 0`.
 It is understood as `Z E R O1 Z E R O2 0`.